Asian stocks sink after Wall Street declines

 U.S. stocks fell despite data showing Chinese gross domestic product growth held steady in the latest quarter in the face of a tariff war with Washington and consumer spending accelerated.

-"The surprisingly robust China GDP data failed to ignite a rally on Wall Street as U.S. investors turn focus to domestic concerns," said Stephen Innes of SPI Asset Management in a report.
+"The surprisingly robust China GDP data failed to ignite a rally on Wall Street as U.S. investors turn focus to domestic concerns," Stephen Innes of SPI Asset Management said in a report.
 He said investors are "increasingly cautious" about possibly misreading economic signals.

 Wall Street's slide was led by health care stocks.
 Investors fear the potential impact on profits from reform ideas being discussed in Washington and on the presidential campaign trail.